Fish-MIP/FishMIP2.0_OSP/README.md

 levante:/work/bb0820/ISIMIP/ISIMIP3b/InputData/socioeconomic/fishing/histsoc/
 ```

-#### Note on global model fishing effort forcing
+#### Note on historical global model fishing effort forcing

 For **global models**, the above spatially aggregated fishing effort can
-be spatially allocated into 0.25 grid cells.
+be spatially allocated into 1.0 grid cells.
 This can be achieved using
-different approaches such as a simple gravity model – e.g. see [Coll et
+different approaches such as a simple gravity model -- e.g. see [Coll et
 al. 2020](https://www.frontiersin.org/articles/10.3389/fmars.2020.567877/full)
 but details will depend on model structure.

-We are developing a simplified worked example for global modellers to
+TO UPDATE: We are developing a simplified worked example for global
-explore and contribute to.
-This will be made available on github/FishMIP
+modellers to explore and contribute to.
+This will be made available on
-in due course.
+github/FishMIP in due course.

 While we recommend using the above spatially aggregated effort, for
 **global models** that cannot technically carry out spatial allocation